OliverCodez/VerusPay/readme.md

 - Simplify code functions
 - Remove cURL, phpexttools, easybitcoin
 - Create wp_remote_post and get functions for all cURL requests
-- Consolidate all blockchain integration functions into `wc-veruspay-chaintools.php`
+- Consolidate all blockchain integration functions into "wc-veruspay-chaintools.php"
 - Rename all functions to unique names
 - Edit text domain and slug to match as veruspay-verus-gateway
 - Include uninstall script for clean uninstallation of plugin